 Scholarship

-Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan Original Source
+Embassy of Japan in the United States of America / Ministry of Education, Culture, Sports, Science and Technology (MEXT) Original Source

 About This Opportunity

-Since 1954, the Government of Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT or Monbukagakusho) has provided scholarships each year to assist students interested in studying at Japanese universities.
-The program offers four types of scholarships for U.S. citizens: Research Student Scholarship (for college graduates under 35), Undergraduate Student Scholarship (for high school graduates generally under 24), Specialized Training College Student Scholarship (ages 17-22 with 12 years of education), and Japanese Studies Scholarship (ages 18-30 enrolled in Japanese language/culture programs).
-As of the 2015 Japanese academic year, approximately 102,000 students from around 160 countries and regions have studied in Japan as MEXT Scholarship recipients.
-The program supports study at Japanese universities across various academic disciplines.
-U.S. citizens must apply through the specific MEXT Scholarship office (Embassy or Consulate-General) that oversees their jurisdiction, and applicants may only apply to one location each year.
+The Japanese Government's Ministry of Education, Culture, Sports, Science and Technology (MEXT) has provided scholarships since 1954 to assist students interested in studying at Japanese universities.
+As of 2015, approximately 102,000 students from 160 countries have studied in Japan through this program.
+The scholarship offers four types of awards for U.S. citizens: Research Student Scholarship (for college graduates under 35), Undergraduate Student Scholarship (for high school graduates generally under 24), Specialized Training College Student Scholarship (ages 17-22 with 12 years of education), and Japanese Studies Scholarship (ages 18-30 for students majoring in Japanese language/culture).
+Applications are processed through regional Japanese consulates based on applicant jurisdiction.

 Who Can Apply